 I feel so disappointed in myself when I can’t remember it all.
 When my brain fills up with appointments and after-school activities and getting laundry done and doing a good job at work.

 But then I remember that I’m only human and it’s impossible to live in the moment when you’re constantly worried about forgetting anything from the past.

 Then I remember that I am here.

 And this is where I should be.

 This is the stage of life we’re in—busy parents with kids growing rapidly right before our eyes.
 Fighting through the long, exhausting, maddening days when they’re so young.
 Trying not to roll our eyes when elder people tell us to enjoy every last minute as our children meltdown in the grocery store.

-It’s clichéd, but it is really true.
-It happens just like that.
+It’s clichéd, but it’s true that it happens just like that.
 You can’t hold onto their small little bodies and their fresh newborn smell forever.
 You won’t always kiss boo-boos and wipe tears off of chubby toddler cheeks.
 You will find yourself one day talking about emotions and bodies.
-You will find yourself laughing together—a teensy bit less like a parent and their little kid.
-You will grab hold of their hands and feel long, thin fingers wrapped between yours.
+You will find yourself laughing together—a teensy bit less like a parent and more like a friend.
+You will grab h old of their hands and feel long, thin fingers wrapped between yours.

 You will think “It was only yesterday” that they were yours.
 But then you will let today go and welcome tomorrow.
 Because now they are growing into new, incredible little amazing beings.

 And they too are where they should be.